Scaling-up SuperLubricity into Persistence

 Concept of Structural Superlubricity

-The driving concept is structural superlubricity, extremely low friction that takes place at a lattice misfit between clean, flat, rigid crystalline surfaces.
+The driving concept is structural superlubricity, which is extremely low friction that takes place at a lattice misfit between clean, flat, rigid crystalline surfaces.
 Structural superlubricity is currently a lab curiosity limited to micrometer scale and laboratory times.
 SSLiP will bring this to the macroscale to impact real-life products.

 Use of Tribo-Colloids